 4. Nature’s Weed Eater

 Another benefit of owning a goat is their love of eating plants we consider weeds.
 Goats are browsers rather than grazers.
 This means they eat mainly leafy plants and shrubs rather than grasses.
-Although goats will eat most common weeds, they particularly like blackberry brambles, kosia, leafy spurge, poison hemlock, scotch broom, spotted knapweed, yellow star thistle, wild rose and wild turnip.
+Although goats will eat most common weeds, they particularly like blackberry brambles, kosia, scotch broom, spotted knapweed, yellow star thistle, wild rose, and wild turnip.

 Goats are used in this capacity for fire prevention, managing invasive weeds on public land, and browsing weedy areas around homes and schools.
 Intensive targeted grazing can create effective fire breaks.
 Also, in areas where brush and brambles choke the streams, goats clear out the mass of vegetation without damaging the riparian ecosystem.